speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 bottleneck for performance.
 - Blink frequency is chosen using a random probability
 - Avatar poses are chosen at random.
-A suggestion for future development would be to include sentiment analysis on the text and choose appropriate poses; however, this depends on the poses provided by the artist.
+A suggestion for future development would be to include sentiment analysis on the text to choose appropriate poses.